amandakonet/ulmfit/README.md

 1. **Pretrain a large language model**: Captures general features of language
    - Requires large, general corpus.
 Here, they use WikiText with 28k articles, 103M tokens
    - The model used was AWD-LSTM (Average SGD Weight-Dropped Long Short-Term Memory).
-LSTM models had sequential processing and the Markov property; they pre-date transformers
+Not a favored NLP model today, as LSTM models must be processed sequentially and struggle with long-range dependencies.
+   - Word-based tokenization
    - 1x cost
 2. **Fine-tune language model**: Learns data-specific features
    - Requires texts from domain of interest